 Bubble Cup is a team contest aimed at university and high school students.
 The goal of the contest is popularization of programming among students and additional training for international competitions.
-The contest consists of two parts – two online qualifying rounds in the spring and the final round held in Belgrade in September.
+The contest consists of two parts – two online qualifying rounds in the spring and the final round held in Belgrade on 14th of September.

 Students doing internship in Microsoft during Bubble Cup (starting from 1st April to the end of Finals in September) are not eligible to compete.

 In order for a team to compete in the finals of Bubble Cup, the following must be obeyed:

 - Each competing team consists of maximum three contestants